patrickstowell/PHY303-Lectures-2024/phy303-homepage.md

 The module is assessed by two components, homeworks and the end-of-semester examination.
 Two homeworks will be marked and returned, with comments.
 The total homework mark counts 15% towards the module.
 The full timetable of the assessments is available in the Assessment tab

+# Feedback

+Comments, suggestions, or required clarifications on the course lectures or these notes are always welcome.

+The general module feedback form for those on the course can be found on the blackboard page [here](https://blackboardlink).

+In addition a quick form to raise comments or questions on the jupyter notes specifically can be found [here](https://googleforms).

+Alternatively, just send us an [email](mailto:p.stowell@sheffield.ac.uk) or pop by my office (E41, Hicks Building).

+### Timetable

+The 2024/25 version of this course is scheduled on Wednesdays at 10-11AM (Location TBC) and Thursdays at 4-5PM (Location TBC).
+An approximate timeline of the topics we will cover is as follows.

+-  Teaching Week 1 : 14/02/25 10:00-11:00 Introduction []
+-  Teaching Week 1 : 14/02/25 16:00-17:00 Introduction []